 Seoul National University Department of Anthropology was first established in 1961 as a joint department with archaeology and became a separate department in 1975 under the roof of the College of Social Sciences.
-The first and oldest of its kind in Korean universities, SNU Department of Anthropology today has 11 faculty members specialized in various subfields and regional areas.
-A strong and vibrant community in research and education, the Department runs the Institute for Cross-Cultural Studies (ICCS) and Biological Anthropology Lab, and publishes two academic journals, Bigyo munhwa yeongu [Cross-Cultural Studies] and Korean Anthropology Review.
+The first and oldest of its kind in Korean universities, SNU Department of Anthropology today has 11 faculty members specializing in various subfields and regional areas.
+A strong and vibrant community in research and education, the Department runs the Institute for Cross-Cultural Studies (ICCS) and the Biological Anthropology Lab, and publishes two academic journals, Bigyo munhwa yeongu [Cross-Cultural Studies] and Korean Anthropology Review.
 Students organize and participate in undergraduate anthropology clubs and conferences, graduate workshops, and other department activities year-around.
-In 2016, the Department became a recipient of an institutional grant, BK 21 Plus, of the Korea Research Foundation.
-The BK 21 Plus program allows generous funding for a four and a half year period for graduate training in master’s and doctoral degree programs, focusing on cross-cultural research in Northeast and Southeast Asia.
+In 2016, the department became a recipient of an institutional grant from the Korea Research Foundation, BK 21 Plus.
+The BK 21 Plus program allows generous funding for four and a half years for graduate training in master’s and doctoral degree programs, focusing on cross-cultural research in Northeast and Southeast Asia.
 SNU Department of Anthropology is well poised to become an intellectual hub in Asian and global anthropology in the twenty-first century, the era of Asia.

 For more information, read the Department Chair's interview in American Anthropologist